Admissions

 4

-• *Human anatomy/physiology and biochemistry must be taken within 5 years of the application deadline.
-All other prerequisites must be taken within 7 years of the deadline.
+• All prerequisites must be taken within 7 years of application submission.

 • *Precalculus and survey courses will not fulfill this requirement